filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 You'll need to install Lotus in order to store files.

-Lotus is an application that tells computers how to talk to other computers following the same rules to allow storage providers to store data for clients.
+Lotus is an application that tells computers how to talk to other computers that are following the same rules in order to allow storage providers to store data for clients.

 See [Lotus > Install > Prerequisites](https://lotus.filecoin.io/lotus/install/prerequisites/).